-- All proposals received by the submission deadline will be reviewed by WFS staff for responsiveness to the requirements and specifications of the RFQ An initial review of responsiveness and compliance with the technical specifications and other criteria specified in the RFQ by the Board staff. - 2.
+- 1. All proposals received by the submission deadline will be reviewed by WFS staff for responsiveness to the requirements and specifications of the RFP.
+An initial review of responsiveness and compliance with the technical specifications and other criteria specified in the RFP by the Board staff. - 2.
 All "responsive" proposals will be evaluated/scored by a designated review team.
 Proposals will be evaluated on specific criteria by reviewers using a standardized instrument. - 3.
-Selection and award of a contract will be made based on demonstrated competence and qualifications.
+Selection and award of a contract will be made based on demonstrated competence and Proposals.
 Costs are deemed to be fair and reasonable if professional fees are consistent with published fees of professional associations and do not exceed any maximum provided by state law - 4.
 Presentation of scoring and recommendations to the CEO.
-The CEO will have final contracting approval but reserves the option to consult with representatives of the Board of Directors in the evaluation process.
-Proposers may be asked to interview the CEO, members of the WFS Board Team, and/or WFS Board members as part of the selection process. - 5.
-Select proposers may be requested to participate in a question-and-answer session with the Executive Committee and/or Board as part of their deliberations.
+The CEO will have final contracting approval in the evaluation process.
+Proposers may be asked to complete interviews with the CEO as part of the selection process. - 5.
+Select proposers may be requested to participate in a question-and-answer session with the CEO as part of their deliberations.